transcend-io/examples/README.md

 ## Languages

-Checkout your language of choice for further details
+Check out your language of choice for further details

 - [javascript](./javascript)
 - [python](./python)